-As your internship comes to a close, there are a few offboarding procedures to follow.
+As your internship comes to an end, there are a few offboarding procedures to follow.
 Below is a checklist indicating what needs to be done.
 Please communicate your completion of these tasks to the Training Director by the end of your last workday at CAPS.
 Thanks, all!

-☐ Complete the online (Qualtrics) evaluation of the internship program. ☐ Meet with Training Director as group to provide feedback on the internship program. ☐ Complete the brief APA ARO "Intern Preparatory Fact Sheet" provided by the TD. ☐ Complete end-of-year self-assessment; meet with Training Director to review. ☐ Complete all clinical documentation, including scanned documents, and close out files w/ supervisor sign-off.
-Review your spring semester supervisor's evaluation of your work/training. ☐ Complete and review with your spring semester supervisor your evaluation of them. ☐ Delete all client recordings from your computer/device. \square Make any needed updates to your PnC schedule to accurately reflect your hours.
+Complete the online (Qualtrics) evaluation of the internship program.
+Meet with Training Director as group to provide feedback on the internship program.
+Complete the brief APA ARO "Intern Preparatory Fact Sheet" provided by the TD.
+Complete end-of-year self-assessment; meet with Training Director to review.
+Complete all clinical documentation, including scanned documents, and close out files w/ supervisor sign-off.
+Review your spring semester supervisor's evaluation of your work/training.
+Complete and review with your spring semester supervisor your evaluation of them.
+Delete all client recordings from your computer/device.
+Make any needed updates to your PnC schedule to accurately reflect your hours.
 Remove all your belongings as well as other papers, files, etc. from your office.
-Leave pagers, heaters, fans, lamps, staplers, Ethics Desk Reference, DSM-5, and CPT book in your office. ☐ Clean your offices (dust, wipe, vacuum); cleaning supplies are available. ☐ Submit hours on Workday; complete any other Workday off-boarding tasks indicated. ☐ Clear personal files from your computer/device and u-drive. ☐ Stop any automatic payroll deductions (With Payroll Department).
-Return CHS badge and all keys to Office Support Supervisor (including keys to office desk for file cabinet).
-Return any WSU devices you may have borrowed during the year. ☐ Sign the Departure Checklist and return to Office Support Supervisor. \square Fill out the forwarding address information and give to Office Support Supervisor. ☐ Check and clear voice mailbox. ☐ Prepare card and/or small welcome gift for incoming interns, if desired.
+Leave heaters, fans, lamps, staplers, Ethics Desk Reference, DSM-5, and CPT book in your office.
+Clean your offices (dust, wipe, vacuum); cleaning supplies are available.
+Submit hours on Workday; complete any other Workday off-boarding tasks indicated.
+Clear personal files from your computer/device and u-drive.
+Stop any automatic payroll deductions (With CHS Administrative Manager).
+Return CHS badge and all keys to CAPS Office Manager (including keys to office desk for file cabinet).
+Return any WSU devices you may have borrowed during the year.
+Sign the Departure Checklist and return to CAPS Office Manager.
+Fill out the forwarding address information and give it to CAPS Office Manager.
+Check and clear voice mailbox.
+Prepare card and/or small welcome gift for incoming interns, if desired.